Macedonian Ruins

 We harvest what we sow.
 It's God's absolute law.
 If we sow anger in a relationship, we will harvest the consequences of that anger.
 Is that what we want?

 Since anger is a choice, we alone are responsible for our anger and its consequences.
 We are empowered to choose love instead of anger.
-We do well to act in earnest drawing, if necessary, on the power of God, to avoid submitting to anger, acknowledging it as sin, and choosing instead to love and serve.
+We do well to choose a righteous response, drawing, if necessary, on the power of God, to avoid submitting to anger, acknowledging it as sin, and choosing instead to love and serve.

 ©2017, Dr Steven Bydeley, a man.